Weight Loss Clinic

-Our team of qualified professionals at Gympie Road Medical Centre have the knowledge and experience to tailor a personal plan of clinically proven solution to fit with your lifestyle and give you results.
+The team of qualified professionals at Gympie Road Medical Centre have the knowledge and experience to tailor a personal weight loss program plan of clinically proven solution to fit with your lifestyle and give you results.

-Our main focus is around long term health benefits of weight loss and helping you achieve a healthy weight, which you can maintain that for the rest of your life.
+Our main focus is around long-term health benefits of weight loss and helping you to achieve a healthy weight, which you can maintain that for the rest of your life.

 Our program includes an initial assessment by Dr Farshid Soheilifar who has special interest in this area and is a member of GP weight loss alliance (GPWLA).

-At Gympie Road Medical Centre, we have a multidisciplinary approach to manage your weight issues all under the same roof.
+At Gympie Road Medical Centre, we have a multidisciplinary approach to manage your weight.
 Following your initial assessment, you might be referred to our team of dietitians and exercise physiologists who will help you to achieve your goals.

 They provide professional and medically proven solutions, support and a tailored dietary and exercise program which suits your goals.